SegViz: A federated-learning based framework for multi-organ segmentation on heterogeneous data sets with partial annotations: Related Work

 Generating manual annotations for medical images is time-consuming, requires high skill, and is an expensive effort, especially for 3D images \cite{tajbakhsh2020embracing}.
 One potential solution is to curate datasets with partial annotations, wherein only a subset of structures is annotated for each image or volume.
 Furthermore, knowledge from similar partially annotated datasets from multiple groups can be aggregated to collaboratively train global models using Federated Learning \cite{chowdhury2022review}.
 Knowledge aggregation would not only save time but also allow different groups to benefit from each other's annotations without explicitly sharing them.
 Consequently, different techniques have been proposed in the literature for aggregating knowledge from heterogeneous datasets with partial, incomplete labels \cite{parekh2021cross,shen2021multi,boutillon2022generalizable,shen2022joint}.

+There has been considerable research in the past on developing multi-task segmentation models using partial labels.
+The works of \cite{yu2019crossbar,isensee2019automated} show how to create subsets of the partially labeled datasets to create fully labeled subsets.
+However, this strategy requires very heavy computational resources.
+Another approach as described by \cite{huang2020multi,chen2019med3d} is to design a multi-task head with a common encoder and task-specific decoders that are trained separately.
+Similarly, the work of \cite{zhang2021dodnet,fang2020multi} has shown promise in developing multi-task segmentation models using multi-scale feature abstraction.
+However, these approachs require all the data to be hosted locally and is not realistic in a medical scenario not only because of privacy and data sharing restrictions but also because it is impossible to anticipate in advance how many distinct activities should the model be trained for.

-In \citet{boutillon2022generalizable}, the authors developed a multi-task multi-domain deep segmentation model for the segmentation of pediatric imaging datasets with excellent performance.
+In \cite{boutillon2022generalizable}, the authors developed a multi-task multi-domain deep segmentation model for the segmentation of pediatric imaging datasets with excellent performance.
 However, the proposed technique was developed and evaluated for different anatomical regions in the body with no overlapping field of view or incomplete annotations.
-Similarly, the cross-domain medical image segmentation technique developed in \citet{parekh2021cross} was focused on segmentation of the same anatomical structure and the proposed technique was not developed to tackle incomplete annotations.
-In contrast, \cite{shen2022joint} attempted to train global segmentation models from partially annotated distributed datasets.
+Similarly, the cross-domain medical image segmentation technique developed in \cite{parekh2021cross} was focused on segmentation of the same anatomical structure and the proposed technique was not developed to tackle incomplete annotations

+The work of \cite{xu2022federated} introduced a real FL setup for segmentation using partial labels where client nodes were trained on specific sub-networks for their specific tasks using a shared decoder.
+However, this method is not scalable and again, needs knowledge of all the tasks to be trained.
+It was for the first time in the work of \cite{shen2022joint} that knowledge aggregation was introduced using a single network in a federated manner.
 The global federated learning framework developed in their work, however, failed to accurately segment different anatomical structures on the external test set.
 For optimal performance, the authors used an ensemble of multiple local federated learning models, making it computationally expensive and practically challenging.

-Therefore, we developed SegViz, a federated learning framework to address the shortcomings of current techniques in efficiently aggregating knowledge from heterogeneous datasets with incomplete annotations.
-The SegViz framework utilizes the intrinsic similarities between the different imaging datasets to learn a general representation across multiple tasks.
-We evaluated the SegViz framework for the task of knowledge aggregation from MSD liver and MSD spleen datasets and tested its performance on an external BTCV dataset.
+Therefore, we developed SegViz to address the shortcomings of current techniques in efficiently aggregating knowledge from heterogeneous datasets with partial annotations.
+Our method does not rely on any heavy model or specific feature engineering methods and utilizes the intrinsic similarities between the different imaging datasets to learn a general representation across multiple tasks.
+Moreover, it does not require knowledge of the all the tasks in the participating datasets and is able to tackle domain shift between these datasets.